BEFORE & AFTERCARE - MICROBLADING

 + Please note that woman that are in or near their menstrual cycle tend to bleed more than those who are not.
 You will also be more sensitive to pain.

-+ If you are sunburnt or have been a a tanning bed within 3 days I cannot perform the procedure.
++ If you are sunburnt or have been in a tanning bed within 3 days Noël cannot perform the procedure.

 + No waxing or tinting the treated area for at least 5 days before you procedure.